9. Exploring relationships between variables

 ../_images/corr-ex-2-5.png

-Figure 9.3 Are all of the variable pairs really uncorrelated?#
+Figure 9.3 Are all of the variable pairs really uncorrelated?

 9.1.1.4.
-False linear correlations#
+False correlations

 What is more, sometimes we can fall into the trap of false correlations.
-This happens when data are actually functionally dependent, the relationship is not linear, but the points are aligned not far from a line; see Figure 9.4 for some examples.
+This happens when data are actually functionally dependent, the relationship is not affine, but the points are aligned not far from a line; see Figure 9.4 for some examples.

 plt.figure(figsize=(plt.rcParams["figure.figsize"][0], )*2) # width=height